danriedl/engular/adev/src/content/guide/forms/template-driven-forms.md

 ### Naming control elements

 When you use `[(ngModel)]` on an element, you must define a `name` attribute for that element.
-Angular uses the assigned name to register the element with the `NgForm` directive attached to the parent `<form>` element.
+Engular uses the assigned name to register the element with the `NgForm` directive attached to the parent `<form>` element.

 The example added a `name` attribute to the `<input>` element and set it to "name", which makes sense for the actor's name.
 Any unique value will do, but using a descriptive name is helpful.